VEZY/PlantBiophysics.jl/docs/src/get_started.md

 fieldnames(LeafModels)
 ```

-The first four are for defining models used to simulate the associated processes, and the fifth (`status`) helps keeping track of simulated variables (they can be modified after a simulation).
+The first four are for defining models used to simulate the associated processes, and the fifth (`status`) helps keeping track of the state of simulated variables, because they can be modified by a simulation.

 Let's instantiate a [`LeafModels`](@ref) with some models.
 If we want to simulate the photosynthesis with the model of Farquhar et al. (1980) and the stomatal conductance with the model of Medlyn et al. (2011), we would use `Fvcb()` and `Medlyn` respectively, as follows:

 ```@example
-LeafModels(photosynthesis = Fvcb(),
-    stomatal_conductance = Medlyn(0.03, 12.0))
+LeafModels(photosynthesis = Fvcb(), stomatal_conductance = Medlyn(0.03, 12.0))
 ```

 We can instantiate a [`LeafModels`](@ref) without choosing a model for all processes.
-In our example the `interception` and `energy` are not provided, so they will have the value `missing` by default in our leaf, meaning they cannot be simulated.
+In our example above we don't provide any model for the `interception` and `energy` processes, so they will have the default value `missing` in our leaf, meaning they cannot be simulated.

-Now if we simulate the photosynthesis, we need to provide the values for input variables.
-This is done as follows:
+Some models require some variables as input values.
+For example if we want to simulate the leaf photosynthesis using the `Fvcb` model, we need the leaf temperature, the PPFD (Photosynthetic Photon Flux Density) and the CO₂ concentration at the leaf surface.
+The values for these variables are given as follows:

 ```@example
 LeafModels(photosynthesis = Fvcb(),